PouekDEV/reddit-proxy/README.md

 # reddit-proxy

-Basic flask server for grabbing reddit videos and embedding them on discord.
-Because nobody wants to open the whole reddit website just for one video.
+Basic flask server for grabbing reddit posts and embedding them on discord.
+Because nobody wants to open the whole reddit website just for one video/image/gif.

 ## How to use?